r-forge/exams/jekyll/pages/resources.md

 #### Other resources

-[Source distribution](http://exams.R-Forge.R-project.org/tth-src/) of the C code for the TeX-to-HTML converter TtH.
+[Source distribution](http://exams.R-Forge.R-project.org/tth-src/) of the C code for the TeX-to-HTML converter TtH (as packaged for R in <https://CRAN.R-project.org/package=tth>).